stacks-network/stacks/jobs/frontend-engineer.md

 ### About the role

-Blockstack is looking for a passionate and collaborative Front-End Product Developer to help build our browser portal to the decentralized internet.
+Blockstack is looking for a passionate and collaborative frontend engineer to help build our browser portal to the decentralized internet.
 At Blockstack you will play a key role in an open-source project that is serious about technology and internet infrastructure.

-Our 6-person engineering team builds software using JavaScript/ES6, React, Redux, Swift, and Objective-C on the frontend.
-And it uses Python, bash, and Bitcoin Core for the backend.
+Our engineering team builds software using JavaScript/ES6, React, Redux, Swift, and Objective-C on the frontend and Python, bash, and Bitcoin Core on the backend.

 ### You will: